Last updated: 2025-08-20

 knitr cache options for more details.

-Structure plot comparing the factors to the organ types:
+Structure plot comparing the topics to the tissue types:

 rows <- order(samples$timepoint)